RagtimeGal/quartz--encyclopedia-mysenvaria/content/Meta/Ledgers/List of Lore Ledgers.md

 ---

 > [!abstract] [[Meta/Meta|Meta]]
-> *This article is part of a series of meta articles which provide a brief changelog and look at the encyclopedia's progress.*
+> *This article is part of a series of meta articles which provide a brief changelog and look at the Encyclopedia's progress.*

-The following article serves as an index of the encyclopedia's Lore Ledgers.
-Lore Ledgers are [[Meta/Meta|meta]] overviews of recent progress and updates across the encyclopedia, intended to help readers explore and understand how the encyclopedia is updated.
+The following article serves as an index of the Encyclopedia's Lore Ledgers.
+Lore Ledgers are [[Meta/Meta|meta]] overviews of recent progress and updates across the Encyclopedia, intended to help readers explore and understand how the Encyclopedia is updated.
 # Lore Ledgers
 ## 2026
 - [[Meta/Ledgers/Ledger 11.2026|Lore Ledger 11.26]]